Bioidentical Hormone Pellets: My Story with BHRT

 BHRT can treat various conditions, including menopause, hypothyroidism, and adrenal insufficiency.

-BHRT can be used to treat men and women when their hormone levels drop or become unbalanced. t’s most frequently used to ease symptoms of perimenopause and menopause.
+BHRT can be used to treat men and women when their hormone levels drop or become unbalanced. it’s most frequently used to ease symptoms of perimenopause and menopause.

 Bioidentical hormones are hormones derived from plant estrogens that are chemically identical to those the human body produces.